masasam/emacs-easy-jekyll/README.md

 If you want to manage multiple blogs.

-Example of setting when adding two blogs and managing a total of three blogs.
+Example of multiple blogs setting

 	;; Main blog
 	(setq easy-jekyll-basedir "~/my-awesome-site/")